How to Handle Seller Rent-Backs After Closing

 What's in It for the Buyer?

-The bottom line: Consenting to a rent back can get your offer accepted in multiple offer situations.
+Consenting to allow the previous owner to rent-back can get your offer accepted in multiple offer situations.
 The seller is more likely to accept your bid even when there aren't any other offers.

 How to Protect Everyone's Rights